victor-hr/victor-hr/README.md

 <h1 align="center">Hello there.</h1>
 <h3 align="center">I'm Victor, Software Engineer.<br/>
-I build technology that drives real business outcomes.
+I enable engineering teams to deliver business outcomes through architecture, leadership and technology.
 <br/><br/>
 Over a decade of experience in engineering and delivering software solutions across fintechs, banks and mobility companies, working hands-on to turn complex ideas into scalable, reliable products.
 My focus is on building systems that perform in the real world: from MVPs to enterprise-grade platforms.